-Here’s what Trump’s latest executive order means for our national monuments.
+Trump’s latest executive order will review Bears Ears and other national monuments.

 well, that escalanted quickly

-Here’s what Trump’s latest executive order means for our national monuments.
+Trump’s latest executive order will review Bears Ears and other national monuments.

-The order, which Trump will sign Wednesday, directs the Interior Department to review all national monument designations over 100,000 acres made from 1996 onwards.
+The order, which Trump signed Wednesday, directs the Interior Department to review all national monument designations over 100,000 acres made from 1996 onwards.

 That includes between 24 and 40 monuments — notably, Bears Ears and Grand Staircase-Escalante in Utah, and Mojave Trails in California.